Diagonal Linear Networks and the Lasso Regularization Path: Introduction

-A DLN (with two layers) consists in parametrizing $x = u \circ v$, where $\circ$ denotes the component-wise product of the two vectors $u, v \in \R^d$, and training the parameters $u$ and $v$ with the gradient flow on $\ell(x) = \ell(u \circ v)$.
-This induces a trajectory $u(t), v(t)$ as well as an effective linear parameter $x(t) = u(t) \circ v(t)$.
-When initialized from a suitable infinitesimal initialization $x(0)$, the training of DLNs is shown to converge to the minimizer of $\ell$ with mininimal $1$-norm \cite{woodworth2020kernel}.
-As a consequence, the minimizer selected by the training of a DLN benefits from a sparsifying effect, which is beneficial for the generalization properties of the trained network.
+A first observation is that, under mild assumptions, $x(t)$ converges to a minimizer of the lasso problem See, e.g., \cite{tibshirani2021equivalences}.
+However, a stronger intriguing phenomenon was observed without weight decay ($\lambda = 0$): when initialized from a suitable infinitesimal initialization~$x(0)$, the training of DLNs is shown to converge to the minimizer of $\ell$ with mininimal $1$-norm \cite{woodworth2020kernel}.
+As a consequence, the minimizer selected by the training of a DLN benefits from a sparsifying effect, even without any explicit regularization present in the loss function $L$.
+This phenomenon, called implicit regularization, is beneficial for the generalization properties of the trained network.
+Implicit regularization has been observed in other neural network structures and suggested to be a key ingredient in the success of neural networks \cite{vardi2023implicit}.
+See, e.g., \cite{gunasekar2017implicit, li2018algorithmic, chizat2020implicit, li2021implicit} for contributions to the implicit regularization of neural networks and \cite{vaskevicius2019implicit,zhao2022high,woodworth2020kernel,haochen2021shape,li2021implicit,azulay2021implicit,pesme2021implicit,vivien2022label,nacson2022implicit,chou2021more,berthier2023incremental,pesme2023saddle} for more contributions specifically on DLNs.

+\paragraph*{Contributions.} In this article, we show that DLNs enjoy a stronger implicit regularization when early stopped, and connect the training trajectory of DLNs to the lasso regularization path.